TonnyG95/ci-projectnew/README.md

 ## Design

 This website is designed in Figma.
-The project can be find [here](https://www.figma.com/file/olr948PP31WCGqXlBKfSOY/BDM-ReDesing-%7C-Home?node-id=0%3A1)
+The project can be found [here](https://www.figma.com/file/olr948PP31WCGqXlBKfSOY/BDM-ReDesing-%7C-Home?node-id=0%3A1)

 The colours I chose for this design are